Special Report - In the heart of U.S. opioid epidemic, help finds mother and baby

 The nurses developed a medical plan.
 Jenkins devised ways to navigate state, Medicaid and insurance bureaucracies.
 Brown founded a charity to manage the facility and raised startup funds from coal industry foundations.
 A podiatrist’s widow donated her husband’s vacant office building.

-Lily’s Place opened last fall with a mission to treat newborns and mothers in a non-judgemental fashion.
+Lily’s Place opened last fall with a mission to treat newborns and mothers in a nonjudgmental fashion.
 Soon, babies began arriving.

 DIFFICULT TIMES, HARD CHOICES